Jackson is a happy, healthy nine-year-old boy. He also happens to be a cancer survivor.

 Jackson had six rounds of chemotherapy, surgery to remove his tumor, a stem cell transplant, 12 rounds of radiation and five months of immunotherapy that alternated with oral Accutane.
 He completed treatment at the end of March 2010 and had his line removed several weeks later.
-He is FIVE! years off treatment with no evidence of disease.
+He is SEVEN! years off treatment with no evidence of disease.
 The biggest long-term side effect at this time is high frequency hearing loss, which requires hearing aids.
 He is in the 90th percentile for height and weight, and is in first grade.

 Jackson’s treatment was mainly at CHKD in Norfolk, VA, but he also had radiation at Sentara Norfolk General (also in Norfolk, VA) and surgery by Dr. Michael LaQuaglia at Memorial Sloan Kettering Cancer Center in New York City.